Licensed Tattoo Artist: Job Description and Education Requirements

 Employment Outlook and Salary Information

-In 2012, the U.S. Bureau of Labor Statistics (BLS) reported an annual median salary of $59,840 for all other artists and related workers not listed individually, including tattoo artists.
-A slower than average job increase of only 1% was expected for this group of artists and related workers, from 2010-2020, per the BLS.
+In 2013, the U.S. Bureau of Labor Statistics (BLS) reported an annual median salary of $53,720 for all other artists and related workers not listed individually, including tattoo artists.
+A decrease of 1% in job openings was expected for this group of artists and related workers from 2012-2022, per the BLS.

 Related to Licensed Tattoo Artist: Job Description and Education Requirements